Learn What is Powering America

 The U.S. has vast reserves of coal, oil, and natural gas.
 Combined, these resources could power the country for nearly 1,000 years.

-Sunshine, wind, and water are the freely available resources powering solar panels, wind turbines, and hydropower plants.
-While sun, wind, and water flow are present across the whole globe to varying degrees, certain areas have concentrated and regular access to these natural resources.
+Sunshine, wind, water, and subsurface heat are the freely available resources powering solar panels, wind turbines, hydropower, and geothermal plants.
+While sun, wind, water, and the Earth’s own heat are present across the whole globe to varying degrees, certain areas have concentrated and regular access to these natural resources.

 Nuclear Material Reserves